Dubliner and fireman Leslie Crowe

 In October 1936, three Dublin firefighters lost their lives in a fire at the Exide Batteries shop on Pearse Street.
 Firefighters Robert Malone, Peter McArdle and Tom Nugent died when a roof collapsed while fighting a fire on Pearse Street.

-I pass the Science Gallery on my way to work and a plaque on the wall marks the location of the tragedy.
+A plaque on the wall of the old Science Gallery, Trinity, marks the location of the tragedy.

 Within striking distance of Dublin Fire Brigade’s HQ on Tara Street; a barber’s shop and hotel occupied Number 163; an Exide Batteries shop was located on the ground floor of 164, along with several vacant first floor offices and a family of seven on the top floor.
 The basement of Number 164 was home to a factory, where the batteries were manufactured and stored.
 Writing in their seminal history The Dublin Fire Brigade, Tom Geraghty and Trevor Whitehead describe a dangerous scene – several gas cylinders on the factory floor, and a basement back wall modified with a timber and felt annex.
 “Housekeeping generally in the factory was poor and there were boxes, cartons and their inflammable contents thrown around the factory floor,” they noted.